 You can also remove and reposition the metal zip stopper (at the start of the zip).

 The zip should be positioned in the centre of the bag, and will be sewn along the width.
 When positioning the zip into the bag measure in from both side seams 5/8″ (1.3cm) .
 This calculation is created from 1/2″ (1cm) seam allowance, and 1/8″ (3mm) gap, previously discussed and explained above.

-Hopefully this brief post has allowed you to understand the sizing construction of the bag, and develop your own should you require.
-If you have any questions please do get in touch with us and as always we would love to see what you have created, get in touch on Facebook and Instagram.
+Hopefully this brief tutorial has allowed you to understand the sizing construction of the bag, and develop your own.
+If you have any questions do get in touch with me, as always I would love to see what you have created, get in touch on Facebook and Instagram.